(Op-Ed) Loujain al-Hathloul, Woman Civil Rights Activist in Saudi Arabia

 Despite being a political prisoner, al-Hathloul’s activism has spread globally.
 Her voice has inspired young women across the world to stand up to discrimination and prejudice against women.
 As Sarah Leah Whitson says in TIME 100 Most Influential People 2019, al-Hathloul is “a model of Saudi womanhood.”

 This is an opinion piece; it reflects the personal opinion of the author(s)'s, not necessarily the opinion of the ECC.
-The ECC's publication of opinion pieces are not an endorsement of them.
+The ECC's publication of opinion pieces is not an endorsement of them.